Date of Award:

 Jacob H. Gunther

 Rodriguez, Ana A. Paniagua, "Sampling Frequencies Ratio Estimation and Symbol Timing Recovery for Baseband Binary Pulse Amplitude Modulation" (2008).
-All Graduate Theses and Dissertations.
-Paper 267.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+267.